scrakcho/nvm/README.md

 del install.ps1
 ```

-This will install nvm and Node.js v10.16.0 to directory `nvm` under your home specified by `$Env:USERPROFILE`.
+This will install nvm and current LTS Node.js (v10.16.0) to directory `nvm` under your home specified by `$Env:USERPROFILE`.

 If you want to install this under another directory, then set it different for the param `-nvmhome`.